aep/afunix_polyfill/README.md

 which could easily be implemented with DGRAM on AF_UNIX plus SO_REUSEPORT and maybe SO_BROADCAST.
 but none of these things work in linux.
-So here is a 'polyfill' for that, which emulates it, until it gets fixed in linux
+So here is a 'polyfill' for that, which emulates it, until it gets fixed in linux.
-(probably never, considered that IPC is a political minefield)
+As soon as it's fixed, you can seemlessly transition to the proper posix api, by just removing the afunix_ prefix.

 Use Case Examples in plain posix
 -------------------------------------------